Planning your finances for retirement.

 So, the first step is to think about “Where do you want to be?”
 What do you want your retirement to look like?
 Or to feel like?
 This will be different for everyone.
 It’s about deciding for yourself, given your interests, personal goals, and family commitments and so on … where you want to be.

 So, the big question is … how much do we need to fund our retirement?
 This will be driven mainly by 2 things.
-The type of lifestyle we want to have … and we just saw that most people want a comfortable and social lifestyle … and how long we will live … and we heard earlier that on average men are living for 23 years and women for 30 after retirement.
+The type of lifestyle we want to have … and research indicates that most people want a comfortable, social lifestyle … and how long we will live … and we heard earlier that this could be 25-30 years in retirement.

-The Association of Superannuation Funds of Australia (known as ASFA) regularly publishes their Retirement Standards and based on average weekly living expenses they estimate that a single female with a comfortable lifestyle would need income of around about $841 a week or $43,900 per year or that a couple looking to have a comfortable lifestyle would need an annual income of just over $62,000.
+So to give us a ball park figure of how much we may need to save we’re going to use the Association of Superannuation Funds of Australia (known as ASFA) Retirement Standard.
+This is published quarterly and is based on average weekly living expenses of retirees.
+ASFA’s research indicates that a single female with a comfortable lifestyle would need income of around about $947 a week or $49,462 per year or that a couple looking to have a comfortable lifestyle would need an annual income of $69,691.

-So, how much do we need invested to generate that amount of income each year … for the 20 to 30 years we will be in retirement?
-For a single to generate the $43,900 needed to fund a comfortable lifestyle, they would need $627,200 invested and generating a 7% return.
-For a couple to generate an income of $62,100 annually, $887,200 would need to be invested and generating a 7% return.
+So, how much do we need invested to generate that amount of income each year assuming you wish to maintain your capital … for the 20 to 30 years we will be in retirement?
+For a single to generate the $49,462 needed to fund a comfortable lifestyle, they would need $706,600 invested and generating a return of 7%.
+For a couple to generate an income of $69,691 annually, $995,585 would need to be invested and generating a 7% return.

 Now that the children have all left home, Max and Sue feel like it’s the right time for them to sell the large family home and purchase a unit for themselves.
 They want to spend more time exploring the great outdoors rather than be tied to a big empty house and garden.
 They are also going to sell the investment property to take advantage of the equity they have built up there.